 One of the biggest changes Sutton made in his second "tour of duty" was a more concerted focus on getting paid faster.

 In the two years he worked as a district manager, Sutton had a chance to see a lot of dealers in action.
-Something the successful dealers did that Sutton himself didn’t do was be assertive about getting paid.
-He saw that a dealer could improve his collections by diplomatically reminding customers to pay their bills.
-He recognized this was an area that he himself was deficient in as a dealer.
+Something the successful dealers did that Sutton himself didn't do was being assertive about getting paid.
+Sutton saw that a dealer can improve his collections by diplomatically reminding customers to pay their bills.
+He recognized this was an area that he himself was most deficient in as a dealer.